1880 to 1945

 1937 - The Radio Manufacturers Association (RMA) proposed an enhancement of conventional distortion testing for radio receivers and audio amplifiers, realizing that the popular new pentode output stages tended to produce distortion that was more offensive to the human ear that the simple THD metrics would indicate.
 RMA proposed an N^2 function, or 6dB increase per octave.
 D.E.L.
 Shorter of the BBC will evaluate the 1937 RMA proposal in 1949, during his investigation of BBC transmitter distortion issues, wherein they were facing some of the same “ears” (subjective) vs “meter” (objective) measurement inconsistencies.
 This work will be further continued by another yet another BBC scientist in 1961 , E. R. Wigan (see our 1949 and 1961 entries).

 1937 - KGLO (AM) signed on at 1210kHz with 250 watts of daytime power, 100 watts nighttime, in Mason City, IA.
+(This city contains the new Midwest Production and Research Engineering facilities of Darlington Labs).
 The founding general manager of KGLO and Lee Broadcasting (formed by the owner of the local newspaper, the Globe Gazette) was Francis C. Eighmey.
 This station was the lowest-powered to be affiliated with the CBS Network but the station served what was recognized as a key market area in the Midwest.
 After the 1941 frequency reallocation, in March of that year, KGLO moved to 1300kHz and increased power to 1,000 watts day and night, still with a non-directional array.
 The transmitter was on old Highway 18 just west of Mason City.
 Shortly thereafter, power was increased to 5,000 watts and two flanking towers were added to produce a nighttime directional signal with nulls to the east and west, protecting other stations.

 In the 1950s, this station received an FM construction permit and put KGLO-FM on the air which was well above the 100kW current maximum, designed to match the coverage of the 5kW AM signal in this part of Iowa which had excellent ground conductivity and covered a wider range than expected, extending nearly 100 miles on a good receiver.
 Ultimately the FM signal would not prove profitable, and the license was turned back into the FCC.
 Had the signal been maintained, they would have had a 250kW+ ERP grandfathered in, which may have been one of the largest in the area.
 In December 1984, the current owner B-Y Communications decided to get back on FM and received approval for a construction permit for an FM station on 93.5 MHz.
 Call letters KNIQ-FM were assigned on April 9, 1985.
-When KNIQ signed on in November 1985, it was only a Class-B 6kW signal and aired a pre-recorded Top 40/CHR format, without local announcers, and was based on an automation system with 10.5 inch reel tapes and a syndicated format.
-The recorded announcer was a Chicago FM deejay on a top-rated station in Chicago who serviced this automated format.
-FCC rules had changed, allowing a reduction in local origination.
+When KNIQ signed on in November 1985, it was a Class-B 6kW signal and aired a pre-recorded Top 40/CHR format, without local announcers, based on an automation system with 10.5 inch reel tapes using a syndicated format.
+The recorded announcer was a Chicago FM DJ from a top-rated station.
+FCC rules had recently changed, allowing a reduction in local origination.

 In June 1990, KCMR had moved to 97.9MHz and had increased ERP to 4.5kW.
 In the October 31, 1991 ice storm, this falling tower had narrowly missed both the small KCMR transmitter shack as well as the racks and racks of Motorola gear in the Eide facility.
-The music station returned to the air on temporary FCC authority on November 3rd with two bays of the ERI salvaged and hand-welded by a 2-man crew (the father of your Darlington Labs founder and the station’s general manager) and placed on a residential-style antenna structure about 25 feet high.
+The music station returned to the air on temporary FCC authority on November 3rd with two bays of the ERI salvaged and hand-welded by a 2-man crew (the father of your Darlington Labs founder and the station’s general manager) and placed on a residential-style antenna structure 35 feet high.
+The signal barely reached Clear Lake, but covered Mason City with reasonable presence.
 Local fire and police commented that they heard music for about 6 weeks before their transmit squlech muted out, as about 1kW of unexpected 98MHz was bleeding into the paging racks next door, but proved community-minded and understanding.
 The station’s annual fund drive started the next week, and was successful, despite the significantly-lessened coverage area.
-The new tower was re-erected during December 17-18, 1991.
-KCMR used the opportunity to upgrade to 6kW from 4.5kW with a new, more complex ERI antenna paid for mostly by the tower owner’s coverage.
+The new tower was re-erected during mid-December 1991.
+KCMR used the opportunity to upgrade to 6kW from 4.5kW with a new, more complex ERI antenna paid for largely by the tower owner’s insurance coverage.
 Luckily, the falling tower had narrowly missed the transmitter building, which had been insured separately by the radio station, and as a frugal non-profit entity, only to market value and not to replacement cost.

 On September 3, 1992, the original 1979 Orban Optimod 8000A was replaced with a edge-meter Optimod 8100A.
 A 1985 Marti STL-10/R10 dual mono STL continued bringing unprocessed signals from the studios uptown (eventually with a 25uS pre/deemphasis), having been purchased and installed a few years earlier, after the Bell Labs breakup, when equalized telco-line prices went through the roof after deregulation.
 Plans had originally called for a composite STL but the station made due with telco lines initially due to a budgetary shortfall.
 The transmitter-located newer Orban now drove its stereo composite out to the Harris MX-15 FM exciter, itself an upgrade made a few years prior, which replaced the unreliable stock McMartin B-910 FM exciter included with the transmitter.
 However, while the 8100A was a clear winner in terms of decreased processing artifacts and an improvement in loudness and consistency (with it’s gated AGC platform), the phase scrambling/rotation inherent in the stock design (not easily bypassed) proved undesirable for the format. investigation into phase shift and other significant modifications to the entire plant continued through 1996.
 That classic unit contined to serve well until it was replaced by a Orban 2200 by 2005.